WAGMIFund01/wagmi-crypto-manager-v2/docs/interactive-regeneration-test-plan.md

 For example, the Executive Summary would become:
 [Shows ONLY the new concise summary paragraph]

-Would you like me to update the draft with these changes?"
+When you're ready, just say 'refresh draft' to apply these changes."
 ```

 ---